-Certified commercially compostable plastics (with the logo and code AS4736) do not break down naturally and require specific conditions to process their break down.
-With the exception of certified lime green caddy liners, Council's food and green waste processor does not accept commercially compostable plastics.
+Certified commercially compostable plastics (with the logo and code AS4736) do not break down naturally and require specific conditions to process their breakdown.
+Except for certified lime green caddy liners, Council's food and green waste processor does not accept commercially compostable plastics.
 They belong in the garbage bin.

 To find out how to dispose of plastics and other household items, view the A to Z waste and recycling guide.